6309 Monarch Park Place, Suite 203

 Toll free (888) 742-5060

-To read more articles like, visit www.mdm.com/subscriptions
+To read more articles like this, visit www.mdm.com/subscriptions

 Berkshire Hathaway, the Omaha-based international conglomerate holding company, acquired Production Tool Supply, a master wholesaler of metalworking and MROP industrial supplies, in August 2017.
 Prior to the acquisition, Production Tool Supply’s value proposition included providing its customer base of independent distributors a range of services – catalog and direct marketing support, website and e-commerce programs, vending and a portfolio of private-label brands across eight core product categories.
 With the backing of its parent company, Berkshire eSupply is expanding its digital platforms and logistics capabilities to extend its core services as a competitive advantage for its customers.

 A little more than a year later, MDM CEO Tom Gale interviewed Berkshire eSupply CEO John Beaudoin to check in on the company’s strategy and focus in its transformation into a more powerful digital services provider to augment its traditional role as a master wholesaler of industrial products.

 MDM: Welcome.
 Tell us about your history with the company, and what’s happened since Berkshire acquired Production Tool Supply in 2017.